 - Scientific and Technical Communication

-The program requires a minimum of 57 credits.
+The Texts and Technology program requires a minimum of 57 credits.
 With our new Fast Track program, however, we can waive up to 15 of those credits for work completed at the master’s level or above, subject to review and approval by the Texts and Technology program director.

 Increase your employability